 Classic film buffs will fondly remember the thrilling sight of the famous “Gong Man” which preceded the opening credits of every movie produced by The Rank Organisation, England’s biggest and finest film production, distribution and exhibition company.
-The mere presence of this studio icon at the beginning of the film had the effect, much like the proverbial Pavlov’s dog, of wetting the theatre audience’s appetite, while assuring that they were about to share another brilliant movie experience.
+The mere presence of this studio icon at the beginning of the film had the effect, much like the proverbial Pavlov’s dog, of whetting the theater audience’s appetite, while assuring that they were about to share another brilliant movie experience.
 The Gong Man simply epitomized the best in filmmaking.

 J. Arthur Rank was born in 1888 in a decidedly Victorian England.
 He was the son of Joseph Rank, who owned a successful flour milling business.
 Young Rank eventually inherited his father’s business; however, it was never seriously his cup of tea.
 Rank was also a devout member of the Methodist Church and even became a Sunday school teacher, to which he often showed religious films.
 Disparaged by the lack of quality religious films, he began to produce his own, which he also then distributed to other churches and schools and eventually led to the formation of the Religious Film Society.